Through the years, we have learned that in fighting human trafficking, we are not alone.

 When they founded The Exodus Road in 2011, they opted to make the organization nonreligious after seeing firsthand the disunity caused by religious affiliations among nonprofits.
 In their experience, groups or individuals would sometimes refuse to collaborate because of these religious differences.
 This was especially the case when working with local government partners.

-While they value the many organizations who are religiously affiliated, they felt like the most strategic pathway towards freedom for The Exodus Road’s unique work with government partners, police, and locals was to remain nonreligious.
+While they value the many organizations who are religiously affiliated, they felt that the most strategic pathway towards freedom for The Exodus Road’s unique work with government partners, police, and locals was to remain nonreligious.

 They chose the name The Exodus Road from the Biblical Old Testament and the Jewish history of slavery and freedom.
 Matt and Laura wanted the organization to become a path out of slavery.
 While their personal faith is still their core motivation, they became intent on building a collaborative organization.